ellipsesynergie/minify/README.md

-# Laravel Commands
+# Minify

-This package contain some command to minify css and javascript, push static file to storage.
-This package only work with Laravel 4.
+This package contain some command to minify css and javascript.
+This currently work only with Laravel 4.

 ### Status